benhsz/parless/README.md

       ▹* n (factorial (sub1 n)
 ```

-What allows the parentheses to be visually omitted without introducing ambiguity to the code is the availability of these visual cues.
-These will visualize when something's amiss (missing parentheses for instance).
-If everything is in order (balanced parentheses, correctly indented) these cues will not visualize, and so the code will look clean and unambiguous.
+What allows the parentheses to be visually omitted without introducing ambiguity is the availability of these visual cues.
+These will only visualize when something's amiss (missing closing parenthesis for instance).
+If everything is in order (balanced parentheses, correct indentation) these cues will not visualize, and so the code will look clean, but also unambiguous.

 ![example code](https://benhsz.github.io/images/parless/parless.png)